stephencwelch/Perceptual-Coding-In-Python/PEAQ.md

 * AvgModDiff1B / WinModDiff1B - these two parameters produce nearly identical values with each time duration; invariant over time but do not show the most clear distinction

 ######***References***
 [1] T. Thiede, et. al., "PEAQ - The ITU Standard for Objective Measurement of Perceived Audio Quality", J. Audio Eng.
-Soc., Vol. 48, No. 1/2, January/February 2000.
+Soc., Vol. 48, No 1/2, January/February 2000.

 [2] P. Kabal, "An Examination and Interpretation of ITU-R BS.1387:
  Perceptual Evaluation of Audio Quality", TSP Lab Technical Report, Dept. Electrical & Computer Engineering, McGill University, May 2002.